-- Stigma - A negative or disapproving attitude or belief that can cause people to avoid or fear something - Usually a result of lack of knowledge or understanding. - Mental health is often stigmatized. - When diagnosed with a physical illness, do we judge or blame the person? - When diagnosed with a mental illness, have you or have you seen others judge or blame the person? - There are often predetermined thoughts, ideas, and judgements about mental illness which are untrue and can be harmful - Usually a lack of knowledge or understanding
+- Stigma - A negative or disapproving attitude or belief that can cause people to avoid or fear something - Usually a result of lack of knowledge or understanding. - Mental health is often stigmatized. - When diagnosed with a physical illness, do we judge or blame the person? - When diagnosed with a mental illness, have you or have you seen others judge or blame the person? - There are often predetermined thoughts, ideas, and judgements about mental illness which are untrue and can be harmful - Usually a lack of knowledge or understanding - Need to seek help from a trusted adult when there is a physical OR emotional concern - Never put yourself in harm's way

-HEALTH IS LIKE THE WEATHER
+HEALTH IS LIKE THE SEA